Mapping stacks and categorical notions of properness: h -descent Theorems

-Next, we discuss descent patterns for the derived $h$-topology.
-By a (derived) $h$-cover we will mean a morphism $\pi \colon \X' \to \X$ which is represented by a relative algebraic space, and which is a universal topological submersion.
-Examples include fppf surjections (since they are universally open), and proper surjections (since they are universally closed).
+By a derived $h$-cover we will mean a morphism $\pi \colon \X' \to \X$ which is representable by algebraic derived stacks almost of finite presentation, and which is a universal topological submersion, and we use the same definition for spectral stacks.
+Examples include fppf surjections (since they are universally open), proper surjections (since they are universally closed), and more generally formally proper surjections (which are also universally closed by \Cref{P:universally_closed}).

-We will give two, slightly different, descent patterns here.
-The first is based on the idea that the $h$-topology is generated by surjective closed immersions, fppf covers, and ``abstract blowup squares.''
+Our descent pattern is based on the idea that the $h$-topology is generated by surjective closed immersions, fppf covers, and ``abstract blowup squares.''
 In the derived context, closed immersions are no longer monomorphisms -- this necessitates modifying the abstract blowup square condition by taking suitable formal completions.
-We say that a Cartesian diagram of pre-stacks
+We say that a cartesian diagram of prestacks